sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-18_the-wall-of-bagalamukhi.md

 bagalAmukhI vidyAs by the powerful chera magician. bagalAmukhi deployments can be terrifying for the victim and there are many of them that are generally kept secret.
-Some bagalAmukhi deployment that I have come across include: 1) the dhattUra haritAla lepana prayogaM- the yellow orpinient made from a mixture of dhattUra bIja and turmeric which can used for stambhana and vashikaraNa.
-2) The mR^ittika vR^iShbha prayogaM -its effects can resemble the effects of certain dhUmAvatI prayoga-s and can be mistaken for them.
+Some bagalAmukhi deployment that I have come across include:

+- 1) the dhattUra haritAla lepana prayoga- the yellow orpinient made from a mixture of dhattUra bIja and turmeric which can used for stambhana and vashikaraNa.
+- 2) The mR^ittika vR^iShbha prayogaH -its effects can resemble the effects of certain dhUmAvatI prayoga-s and can be mistaken for them.
 It is pretty debilitating.
-3) The vAma kapAla prayogaM- can cause a severe stambhana of the victim.
-4) The shava vastra maNdUka prayogaM- can paralyze the tongue or throat of the shatru.
-5) The ATarUShaka prayogaM- can destroy attacking law enforcement agents.
-6) indrAvAruNika prayogaM- can protect from being tortured by law enforcement agents.
+- 3) The vAma kapAla prayogaH- can cause a severe stambhana of the victim.
+- 4) The shava vastra maNdUka prayogaH- can paralyze the tongue or throat of the shatru.
+- 5) The ATarUShaka prayogaH- can destroy attacking law enforcement agents.
+- 6) indrAvAruNika prayogaH- can protect from being tortured by law enforcement agents.
 And there are several others.

-by invoking bagalAmukhI one may also seek the aid of some frightful agents of hers that might strike the victim with great force.
+By invoking bagalAmukhI one may also seek the aid of some frightful agents of hers that might strike the victim with great force.
 Some of these include kharvatI and sarvavichchA. bagalA may manifest in many forms which include brahmAstra-vidyA, trailokyastambhinI, trimurtistambhini and samhArika vidyA.
 Some of these are amongst the highest of the prayoga’s deployed in the attacking mode.

+Our clansman
-Our clansman who was pretty confident own mantras was hit by a bagalAmukhi deployment of Fourier.
+who was pretty confident own mantras was hit by a bagalAmukhi deployment of Fourier.
 He was relentlessly chased by bagalA agents.
 Some would enter his office room, others his house and still others used to knock him even when he tried to take shelter in some temples.
 Finally while he was in the city of Gaya, he was attacked by a sarva-dehastambhana and nearly killed.
 He finally found some relief when he crossed the border and reached Nepal and took shelter at the feet of bagalA herself.

 The bharadvAja woman’s PM was also attacked by a bagalA deployment.
 He would undergo stambhana daily for a whole month and all his mantras was were rendered ineffective.
 Finally he with a helper deployed the saucer-breaking dhUmA to save himself for some time.
 However, the second